eastgenomics/opencga_upload_vcf/README.md

 ## What data are required for this app to run?

 This app requires the following files:
-- Config file (eg. Config.txt):  must have OpenCGA account and project details mainly  Username, Password, Project, Study, and Directory.
+- Config file (eg. Config.txt): This file must have OpenCGA account and project information mainly Username, Password, Project, Study, and Directory.
 Please note that Directory (eg. ravi_test) should be exist in OpenCGA, if not create it.

 - Array of VCF files (eg. Sample_1.vcf.tar.gz, Sample_2.vcf.tar.gz...)